First shots fired in the Revolution. “The shot heard ’round

 Rocky Mount, SC

-Thomas Sumter’s troops attacked British post but were forced
+Thomas Sumter’s troops attacked the British post but were forced to withdraw.

 30 July 1780